Iv/VescUart/README.md

 **Important:** This is not a dropin replacement for RollingGeckos library.
 You will have to make some changes to your software, as all functions and values is now within a class, see below.

+## Note from FinallyFunctional

+This is a fork from [this repository](https://github.com/SolidGeek/VescUart).
+I noticed the author hasn't merged open pull requests for many months now so I'm just assuming the library isn't being maintained anymore.

+In this version I'm merging the development branch into master.
+I've also added a method to set the hand brake current for the motor.

 ## Usage

 Initialize VescUart class and select Serial port for UART communication.